Limiting beliefs at work: 10 examples to overcome now

 Summary

-If you’ve had similar thoughts, you’re not alone.
+If you've had similar thoughts, you're not alone.
 Many professionals and even entrepreneurs struggle with self-limiting beliefs that can hinder potential success.
-The key is learning to identify limiting beliefs in order to overcome them.
+The key is learning to identify limiting beliefs and overcome them.

 When it comes to teamwork, limiting beliefs can affect everything from culture to overall performance to team efficiency.
 We've put together 10 of the most common self-limiting beliefs and provided ways to overcome them in your daily life.